 More interesting, possibly, to think of five as a kind of sign or omen.
 Perhaps Trismegistus found in the sign of five the number of religion, it being the number of God united to that of woman.
 With religion comes faith, and faith does not consist of the affirmation of this sign or that, but of a genuine and constant aspiration towards the truths which are veiled by all symbolisms.
-Eliphas nodded in silent assent
+Flinbas pudded in silent second.

-Yellow matter custard, dripping from a dead dog's eye.
+Yellow matter custard, dripping from a dead dog's eve.

-Supple undulations of pelvis and thighs accompany the removal of cut-down Levis which inch their way down LadyShaved legs to the ground where they remain, a meaningless as least season's model.
-Heartbeats quicken, chests tighten, pupils dilate It's Witchcraft.
+Supple undulations of pelvis and thighs accompany the removal of cut-down Levis, which inch their way down LadyShaved legs to the ground where they remain, as meaningless as least season's model.
+Heartbeats quicken, chests tighten, pupils dilate.
+It's Witchcraft.